-For an Inpatient facility stay, the Member or other appropriate party, as identified above, must request Preauthorization from The Plan before the Member's scheduled admission.
-The Plan will consult with the Member's Physician, Hospital, or other facility to determine if Inpatient level of care is required for the Member's illness or injury.
+For an Inpatient facility stay, the Member or other appropriate party, as identified above, must request Preauthorization from The Plan no later than 15 days before the Member's scheduled admission to an In-Network facility.
+The Member must request Preauthorization from The Plan no later than two days before the Member's scheduled admission to an Out-of-Network facility.
+The Plan will consult with the Member's Physician, Hospital, or other facility to determine if Inpatient level of care is required for the Member's Illness or Injury.
 The Plan may decide that the treatment the Member needs could be provided just as effectively in a different setting (such as the Outpatient department of the Hospital, an Ambulatory Surgical Facility, or the Physician's office).

 For Inpatient Hospital facility services, the Member's Participating Provider is required to obtain Preauthorization.
 If Preauthorization is not obtained, the Participating Provider may be sanctioned based on Blue Cross and Blue Shield's contractual agreement with the provider and the Member will be held harmless for any provider sanction.

 For additional information about Preauthorization for services outside of the Blue Cross and Blue Shield of Montana service area, see the section entitled, Out-of-Area Services - The BlueCard Program.